Dog purchase contract in 2026: How to avoid problems when buying a puppy

 • vaccination and deworming information,

-• information about the parents, if applicable.
+• information on the parents, if applicable.

 Price and payment terms.
 E.g.: “The buyer shall pay the price of 25 000 CZK by transfer to the seller’s account [account number] on the day of delivery of the puppy at the latest.”